Chris Salvi

-Chris Salvi (born June 22, 1989) is a former American football safety.
-He played college football at Butler and Notre Dame.
+Chris Salvi (born June 22, 1989) is an American former college and professional football safety.
+He played college football at Butler and Notre Dame, and played professionally in the Italian Football League (IFL).

-Early years
+Early life

 Salvi grew up in Lake Forest, Illinois, and is one of five boys in the family.
 He attended Carmel Catholic High School in Mundelein, Illinois, where he was a two-year starter and two-year letterman.
 He started at cornerback his junior year and at safety his senior year.
 The team advanced to the Illinois 7A state semifinals and finished with a 10–3 record his senior year in 2007 as Salvi recorded 107 tackles, 4 interceptions, 3 fumbles recovered, 1 sack and 1 touchdown on a blocked punt.
 He was named to both the Lake County All-Area team and the All-East Suburban Catholic Conference team as a senior.
 He was also a team captain at Carmel Catholic.

 He graduated from Carmel Catholic in 2008.
 He did not receive any FBS scholarship offers out of high school.